 Geofences are taken only from the same account as the report template itself.

 Geofences are displayed with their captions and images or icons (if you have selected any).
-The color and the font size of the caption is taken from their properties.
+The colour and the font size of the caption is taken from their properties.
 Apart from that, additional options can be applied to geofences:

 The geofences that overlap each other can be replaced by one conditional item, and its tooltip contains detailed information.
 The same can be applied to markers.